5 Top Tips on How to Get Gigs for Comedians

 3. Prioritize Responsiveness

 Being the first vendor to respond to a lead makes you more likely to land a gig, but that's just the beginning.
 Responding quickly to all messages (lead or client) displays your dedication and builds trust quickly.
-Throughout the booking process, leading up until the event, and on the day of the event, being responsive shows that you care about the client, their event, and are excited to perform for them and their guests.
+Throughout the booking process, leading up until the event, and on the day of the event, being responsive shows that you care about the client, event, and are excited to perform for them and their guests.
 It will establish your reliability and can lead to repeat bookings or referrals.

 4. Personalize the client's experience

-Party planners want to feel like their event is special and they never want to feel like a number.
+Party planners want to feel like their event is special and never want to feel like a number.
 Personalizing your response to leads will leave a great first impression.
 Explain how you can fit into their event and the value you can bring.
-You can further show them that their event is special to you by taking the time to discuss any special requests they have, explain how you can work them into your performance, and provide ideas on how to make the performance even better for their guests.
+You can further show them that their event is special to you by discussing any special requests they have, explain how you can work them into your performance, and provide ideas on how to make the performance even better for their guests.
 The ultimate way to personalize the client's experience and "wow" them is by making the show opener about them.
 It's the perfect way to let them know you took the time to make the performance special, just for them.

 We have an intake call where I get to know all about the event, their ideas, and showtime logistics.
 Once we talk out how they envision the show, I can offer suggestions and make sure we are on the same page right away.